JingliangGao/pytorch_dlprim/README.md

 # Pytorch based on OpenCL backend

-DLPrimitives-OpenCL out of tree backend for pytorch, more details can be found [here](https://github.com/artyom-beilis/pytorch_dlprim).
+DLPrimitives-OpenCL out of tree backend for PyTorch, more details can be found [here](https://github.com/artyom-beilis/pytorch_dlprim).

 # Tested Devices